 In August 1998, the USPS published for public comment a consolidated and revised set of IBIP specifications entitled "Performance Criteria for Information Based Indicia and Security Architecture for IBI Postage Metering Systems" (the IBI Performance Criteria).
-The IBI development of a PC product which satisfies the proposed IBI Performance Criteria.
-This product is currently undergoing beta testing and is expected to be ready for market upon final approval from the USPS.

-Performance Criteria consolidated the four aforementioned IBIP specifications and incorporated many of the comments previously submitted by the company.
+The IBI Performance Criteria consolidated the four aforementioned IBIP specifications and incorporated many of the comments previously submitted by the company.
 The company submitted comments to the IBI Performance Criteria on November 30, 1998.